 For a visual take on the process, take a look at the video below:

 Tips for Stringing a Tennis Racquet with Natural Gut String

-Check your grommets to make sure they're in good condition and not misshapen.
+Check your grommets to ensure they're in good condition and not misshapen.
 Over time grommets get worn and out of shape due to the tension.
-Rough or sharp edges can damage gut easily when you pull it through the hole.
+Rough or sharp edges can damage the gut easily when you pull it through the hole.
 If your grommets have seen better days, consider replacing them.

-Make sure you're careful when uncoiling the natural gut from its packaging to prevent any kinks.
-To further lessen the chance of kinks, I recommend pre-stretching gut string.
-While not essential it does help with tension maintenance and if it's part of Roger Federer's string setup, then why not? 🙂 To do it you'll need to loop the string around a door handle for example and pull it in a straight line.
-Try to avoid wrapping it around objects, you ideally want to have the middle of the string looped onto a smooth rounded object then pull on each cut end with your body weight.
+You'll need to loop the string around a door handle, for example, and pull it in a straight line.
+Try to avoid wrapping it around objects; you ideally want to have the middle of the string looped onto a smooth rounded object, then pull on each cut end with your body weight.

 The next tip before even commencing stringing is to make sure your clamps aren't set too tight.
-If you clamp gut too tight, then it can damage the fibres so you want the clamp to hold the string firmly, so it doesn't slip but not the point you can teeth marks from the clamp or squashing.
+If you clamp the gut too tight, it can damage the fibres, so you want the clamp to hold the string firmly so it doesn't slip but not to the point you can teeth marks from the clamp or squashing.
 The best way to test this is to clamp an offcut of the gut and see how it impacts the string.

 Stringing the mains is never a problem, but the crosses require a little more care as you can generate too much friction and easily notch the string when weaving.
 The video below shows you how to counter that problem:

 I also recommend taking care on some of the more acute holes when stringing near the clamps, which can cause holes to be harder to string depending on which machine you are using.
 This helps to avoid kinking or wear on the strings.